[draft] SCoPing SNAP

 scop_detector

-showed a nice big and deep schedule tree with multiple nested loop, which was promising, but it also printed an error which I saw for the first time saying “data dependent conditions not supported”.
-The error message was coming from code copied from PPCG, which was copied as part of the dead code elimination algorithm.
+showed a deep schedule tree indicating multiple nested loops, which was promising, but it also printed an error which I saw for the first time saying “data dependent conditions not supported”.
+The error message was coming from code copied from PPCG (Verdoolaege et al., 2013), which was copied as part of the dead code elimination algorithm.
+The code revealed a loop with a boundary being a product of two parameters.
+It seemed that product can be calculated as a new SCoP parameter (before the SCoP).
+However, after the attempt to fix this issue the error still persisted.

 References